richardgaywood/paydata.org/content/houserules/matrix/houserules/intro.md

 ---

 {{% pageinfo %}}
-These rules are *not yet* canon for my current campaign.
+These rules are *not yet* canon for my current campaign, as they are incomplete.
+But I hope to finish them soon (at least to a playable state.)
 {{% /pageinfo %}}

 Note that these rules are intended to be used in conjunction with my [re-written Matrix fluff](/setting/matrix_re_fluff/).